 Imagine you are the Thanksgiving turkey.
 It is your good fortune to discover that the Farmer accidentally left the door to the house ajar.
 You sneak in unnoticed.
 Quickly, you find the computer and login to Twitter.

 You have just enough time to type five tweets.
-What will you say to your followers in no more than 140 characters per tweet?
+What will you say to your followers in no more than 280 characters (not words!) per tweet?

 2. Invitation to Dinner